Key Takeaways

 Watch our video to learn more about the cognitive walkthrough and how to conduct it:

-How are Cognitive Walkthroughs different from other usability tests?
+How are cognitive walkthroughs different from other usability tests?

 At a glance, cognitive walkthroughs may appear similar to a prototype user test, or other usability tests.
 In some settings, they may, in fact, be very similar, but if you’re following the documented methods, there are a number of differences.

-Cognitive Walkthroughs | Other Usability Tests |
+Cognitive walkthroughs | Other usability tests |

 Focused on learnability | Can assess any aspect of the UX |

-Audience is new users | Can be for new or inducted users |
+Audience is new users | Works for both new and experienced users |

 Participants are internal, with set roles | External testing pool, reflecting real users |

-Small testing group | May use the largest group possible |
+Small testing group | Can include the widest possible group |

 Suited to low-fi mockups | Often offers a working prototype |